jbarratt/serialized.net/_posts/2007-07-24-eastern-vacation-journal-sunday-july-22.markdown

 title: Eastern Vacation Journal, Sunday, July 22
 wordpress_url: http://wp.serialized.net/?p=103
 ---
 <p>Ok, I'm back at the keys -- and glad for all of Amber's entries.
-I figured I'd do a wrap-up of our days aboard the Mercantile, as her last post was pretty much our first impressions.<br />
+I figured I'd do a wrap-up of our days aboard the Mercantile, as her last post was pretty much our first impressions.
 <img src="http://serialized.net/images/23.jpg" alt="Another one of the windjammers" /></p>

 <p><img src="http://serialized.net/images/22.jpg" alt="" class="left" style="float:left" />